fakhir-shad/flash_notifier/README.md

     <%= build_bootstrap_flash %>

+You can make the flash dismissible by passing following optional options to the above helper method

+    <%= build_bootstrap_flash dismiss: true, timeout: 5000 %>

+##### default timeout duration is 5000, ignore this option if you want to use default timeout duration

 ### For other two libraries follow following steps

 #### Step 1: Choose a Library Noty JS or Toastr JS